tanvirpoly/Image-Based-Digital-Forensic-Investigation-Framework/README.rst

-Image-Based Digital Forensic Investigation Framework
+Title: An Image-based Digital Forensic Investigation Framework for Crime Analysis
 ========

 =====================================================